crowplexus/yu-pan-ko/suffixes.md

 - "{same word twice}" - Suffix indicating **desperation**
 	- To use this, simply say a noun twice
-	- for example: "yūyū" is a desperate "No"
+	- for example: "yuyū" is a desperate "No"

 - "{duplicate middle/last vowel}" - Suffix indicating **certainty**
 	- To use this, grab a noun, find it's middle/last vowel, and duplicate it